modalitysystems/modalitysoftware-docs/twa/TeamworkAnalyticsDataCollectorDeployment.md

 [PowerBi Apps installation guide](PowerBIAppsAdminInstallGuide.md).

-### Step 4 (optional): Teamwork Analytics Bot Deployment
+### Step 4 (optional): Teamwork Automation Bot Deployment

 >N.B You can only complete the bot deployment if the Notification Service was deployed in step 2.

+This component lives in Azure but you can either use the one hosted by Modality (SaaS) or you can deploy your own instance within your tenant (CAT)

-To deploy the teamwork analytics Teams Bot, you need to install the Bot App into your Microsoft Teams tenant by [following these instructions](deployteamsapp.md).
+To make use of Teamwork Automation Bot (SaaS), you need to install the Bot App into your Microsoft Teams tenant by [following these instructions](automation\customerhosted.md).
 Once completed, provide your Tenant Id, Bot Pre-Shared Key and Bot Installation Link to the Modality Team to complete provisioning in our hosted infrastructure.

+To deploy Teamwork Automation Bot (CAT) within your own tenant then [follow these instructions](deployteamsapp.md)

 If you would like to change the default reminder scheduling.
 Follow [these steps to configure the Task Scheduler](NotificationTaskScheduling.md).